 Drinking from lead crystal glasses from time to time should not sound any alarms, according to recent scientific studies, as the contents are not usually in the container long enough for the lead to leech out into the product being consumed.

-While vintage glassware and leaded crystal glass can add a touch of elegance, their usage should be reserved for special occasions and not for daily use.
+While vintage glassware and leaded crystal glass can add a touch of elegance, their usage should be reserved for special occasions such as the Holidays and special drinks, but not for daily use.

 Acidic and alcoholic beverages should not be left in leaded crystal decanters for any prolonged period of time to reduce the risk to human health; in fact, many leaded decanters have been shelved and replaced with something such as Crystalline Glass.

-Leaving the product in lead crystal beverage containers such as a decanter can result in higher lead concentrations and increased health risk due to lead exposure.
+Leaving the product in lead crystal beverage containers such as a decanter can result in higher lead concentrations and increased health risks due to lead exposure.

 If the product is consumed within a day, using leaded crystal stemware/glass should be fine; with that being said, there have been tests that showed traces of lead leaching out into the product at two days.